 Subsection 485(1) of the Bank Act requires banks to maintain adequate capital.
 The Capital Adequacy Requirements Guideline is not made pursuant to subsection 485(1) of the Bank Act.
-However, the capital standards set out in this guideline together with the leverage requirements set out in the Leverage Requirements Guideline provide the framework within which the Superintendent (OSFI) assesses whether a bank maintains adequate capital pursuant to the Act.
+However, the capital standards set out in this guideline together with the leverage requirements set out in the Leverage Requirements Guideline provide the framework within which OSFI assesses whether a bank maintains adequate capital pursuant to the Act.

-For this purpose, the Superintendent has established two minimum standards: leverage ratio, described in the Leverage Requirements Guideline, and the risk-based capital ratio described in the Capital Adequacy Requirements Guideline.
+For this purpose, OSFI has established two minimum standards: leverage ratio, described in the Leverage Requirements Guideline, and the risk-based capital ratio described in the Capital Adequacy Requirements Guideline.
 The first test provides an overall measure of the adequacy of an institution's capital.
 The second measure focuses on risk faced by the institution.
-Notwithstanding that a bank may meet these standards the Superintendent may direct a bank to increase its capital under subsection 485(3) of the Bank Act.
+Notwithstanding that a bank may meet these standards, OSFI may direct a bank to increase its capital under subsection 485(3) of the Bank Act.

-Citco Bank Canada uses capital adequacy ratios established by SM and approved by the BOD.
+CBCA uses capital adequacy ratios established by SM and approved by the BOD.
 These ratios measure capital adequacy by comparing the Bank's eligible capital with its balance sheet assets, off-balance sheet commitments and market and other risk positions at weighted amounts to reflect their relative risk.

-During 2023, the implementation of the final Basel III reforms based on OSFI guidelines were implemented by the Bank.
+During 2024, the revised Basel Capital Adequacy Reporting ('BCAR') guidelines released by OSFI were implemented by the Bank.
 The Bank's capital adequacy had no material impact.
 The Bank's equity consists entirely of CETI components and is fully available for capital adequacy calculations under Basel III.
 Therefore, the Bank did not need to set transitional targets to allow the phasing in of regulatory adjustments and phasing out of non-qualifying regulatory capital instruments as contemplated in Basel III.